Dehumanization: Nazi Germany

 Dehumanization reached one of its most extreme expressions under Nazi Germany, where it was systematically employed to justify and implement the persecution and extermination of various groups, including Jews, Romani and Sinti people, people with disabilities, political dissidents, and LGBTQ+ individuals.
 The Holocaust is regarded as one of the most systematic and historically significant examples of atrocities carried out through sustained processes of dehumanization.

 Nazi Germany institutionalized dehumanization through the construction of legal and bureaucratic structures that explicitly denied the full humanity of targeted populations.
 Legal frameworks played a central role in this process, with laws such as the Nuremberg Laws, codifying discriminatory categories and racial hierarchies that legitimized exclusion, persecution, and ultimately extermination.
+As the global leader in race law the U.S. directly influenced the Nazis, and in 1928 its treatment of the indigenous people was praised by Adolf Hitler who said it had "gunned down the millions of Redskins to a few hundred thousand, and now keep the modest remnant under observation in a cage".
+The National Socialist Handbook for Law and Legislation of 1934–35, edited by Nazi lawyer Hans Frank, contains recommendations for race legislation, a quarter of which are devoted to U.S. legislation—from segregation, immigration regulations, race based citizenship and anti-miscegenation laws, the latter two inspiring the two principal Nuremberg Laws—the Citizenship Law and the Blood Law.
 The Nazi regime also employed mass media and state propaganda to disseminate dehumanizing imagery and rhetoric that depicted these groups as subhuman threats to the German nation.

 Jews were frequently portrayed through animalistic metaphors, including comparisons to vermin, and framed as biologically impure threats to racial purity.
 The term Untermensch (subhuman) was used to deny Jews and others moral standing and membership to the human community.
 In an October 1943 speech, Heinrich Himmler framed the extermination of the Jewish people as a historical mission, specifically comparing the Jews to a bacillus, reinforcing the portrayal of Jews as a dangerous disease that needs to be eradicated.
 These dehumanizing narratives facilitated the systematic extermination of 6,000,000 Jews during the Holocaust at the hands of the Nazis.
 In addition, a state-sponsored eugenics program, most notably through Aktion T4, targeted individuals with disabilities or others deemed possessing a life unworthy of life.
 These individuals were deemed inferior and a threat to the purity of the Aryan race, and were also systematically exterminated.